 Rizwan Romee, Dana Farber Cancer Institute

-The book is a key reference and go-to resource for researchers and clinicians to understand the current limitations associated with bringing natural killer cell-based immunotherapies to the clinic.
+The book is a key reference and go-to resource for researchers and clinicians who want to understand the current limitations associated with bringing natural killer cell-based immunotherapies to the clinic.

-- Discusses translational aspects of the topic from leaders in the field to facilitate readers’ understanding of clinical challenges
+- Discusses translational aspects from leaders in the field to facilitate readers’ understanding of clinical challenges

-- Addresses important events that occur in patient tumor microenvironment as they pertain to NK cells and how they are or can be tackled to overcome immunosuppression of NK cells
+- Addresses important events that occur in patient tumor microenvironments as they pertain to NK cells and how they are, or can be, tackled to overcome immunosuppression of NK cells

-- Focuses on immunometabolism by discussing the metabolic reprogramming that NK cells undergo in solid tumors: hypoxia, adenosine, and other metabolites and their effects on NK cells
+- Focuses on immunometabolism by discussing the metabolic reprogramming that NK cells undergo in solid tumors, including hypoxia, adenosine and other metabolites

 Cancer researchers, medical scientists, clinicians, graduate students